|

 Basic Process

-When you are finished using DONATION on one computer (I'll call it Computer A), use one of the three possible backup methods (detailed below) to make a backup of its database, and get that backup to the other computer (Computer B).
+When you are finished using DONATION on one computer (I'll call it Computer A), use one of the four possible backup methods (detailed below) to make a backup of its database, and get that backup to the other computer (Computer B).
 On Computer B, restore that backup.

 When you want to transfer your database back to Computer A again, assuming you have made some further entries on Computer B (not just looked at data and reports), just reverse the process.
 Make a backup on Computer B, get it to Computer A, and restore it on Computer A.